 No. It’s all about the premise, voice and storytelling.
-We don’t have any set quotas for particular genres and our shortlists have featured book group novels, comedy, science fiction, steam punk, literary, thriller, time slip and YA novels.
+We don’t have any set quotas for particular genres and our shortlists have featured adventures, book group novels, comedy, commercial, historical, literary, mysteries, psychological thrillers, science fiction, steampunk, thriller, time slip, women’s and YA novels.

 Is there a best time to enter, for example is there an advantage to be gained by submitting early on?

-No. We read all year round and our shortlistees / winners have been an even mix of early, mid and late entrants.
+No. We read all year round and our shortlistees / winners have been a mix of early, mid and late entrants.

 Do I need to have finished my novel to enter the competition?

-Technically no, but it does needs to be very close to finished, as we call in the full manuscripts for all longlisted extracts.
+Technically no, but it does needs to be very close to finished, as we call in the full manuscripts for all extracts which make the longlist.

 Do you give feedback on competition entries?

-Our judge gives brief comments on the shortlisted novels, but we don’t currently offer a manuscript critiquing service, but can recommend our sponsors, Cornerstones Literary Consultancy who are the UK’s No.1 literary consultancy.
+Our judge gives brief comments on the shortlisted novels.
+We’re not currently able to offer a manuscript critiquing service, but can recommend our sponsors, Cornerstones Literary Consultancy who are the UK’s No.1 literary consultancy.
 Their editors are published writers, senior agents and acquiring editors at major publishing houses and offer a range of editorial services including manuscript reports.

-All entries are read ‘blind’ – i.e. with no author information – throughout the judging stages as we prefer the writing to do all the talking.
+Entries are read without any identifying author information as we prefer the writing to do all the talking.

 Submissions are up to the first 5,000 (novels for adults) or 3,000 (novels for children) words.
 What if this isn’t a good place to end in my novel?

-As well as the £2,000 first prize, over 80% of unagented shortlistees have accepted offers of representation by literary agents and we are always happy to assist shortlisted writers with this exciting part of their careers.
-To date, 50% of our shortlistees have gone on to win traditional publishing deals, whilst independently published writers have reported significant sales increases.
-Other writers enter simply to start getting their work ‘out there’ or to give themselves a deadline for their work in progress.
-Whatever your reason, every novel is read with care, excitement and the hope that we’re about to discover our next winner and publishing’s newest debut.
+As well as the £2,000 first prize, over 85 % of unagented shortlistees have accepted offers of representation by literary agents.
+We’re always happy to assist shortlisted writers with this exciting part of their careers and you can read a couple of interviews with 2016 shortlistees we helped here: Scott Bain and Cathy Layne.
+To date, 50% of our shortlistees have gone on to win traditional publishing deals, including a six figure deal for 2016 runner up Laura Marshall whilst independently published writers have reported significant sales increases.
+Other writers enter to start getting their work ‘out there’ and test whether they might want to consider another edit before submitting to agents, or simply to give themselves a deadline for their work in progress.
+Whatever your reason, every novel is read with care and the excitement that we might be about to discover our next winner and publishing’s newest debut.

 “As a self-proclaimed contest junkie, The Bath Novel Award is one of the most professional and well run contests I’ve entered.
 Lots of writing contests charge entry fees simply to make money but Bath is about finding fantastic undiscovered writers and getting their work and names out there.”
 Hollie Overton, 2015 shortlistee (Baby Doll, now a Century paperback and 2017 Richard and Judy Book Club title)